 Alternatives: Walk, Bike, Public Transit, Ride Share, Car Cooperatives & Carbon Friendly Vehicles

-This turning point is the opportune time to let go of one of my favorite possessions; my 4 wheel drive, Nissan Pathfinder.
-As an activist my ownership of this vehicle is a bit of a contradiction but I love the road safety, and the space for travel and it is great for heading out into the wilds of the west coast.
+This turning point is the opportune time to let go of one of my favorite possessions; my 4 wheel drive Nissan Pathfinder.
+As an activist, my ownership of this vehicle is a bit of a contradiction but I love the road safety, and the space for travel and it is great for heading out into the wilds of the west coast.
 The downside is that my SUV consumes a ridiculous amount of gasoline, making my carbon footprint more than twice what is ecologically responsible for an individual.
-Before flying to Costa Rica, I list my truck on Craigslist and find a wonderful yogi couple living off grid on a local island to hand over the keys to.
+Before flying to Costa Rica, I listed my truck on Craigslist and found a wonderful yogi couple living off grid on a local island to hand over the keys to.

 2. Air Travel